(A) What is the state tax refund offset program?

 (b) The claim has not been discharged in bankruptcy for the referred individual, nor is there a bankruptcy stay in effect for the referred individual.

 (3) The claim must be at least twenty-five dollars or more.

 (4) The date of the initial demand letter must be within ten years of the date on which the debt is certified to the state tax refund offset program.
 Exceptions to the ten year limitation include claims reduced to final court judgments and claims due to an individual's intentional violation of the program requirements as described in rule 5101:1-23-75 of the Administrative Code.

 (C) When is a claim not referred to the state tax refund offset program?

 (1) The claim is not past due;

 (2) The liable adult(s) is eligible for an Ohio works first grant reduction.
-Even if the claim is being repaid through a grant reduction of the assistance group's benefits, any other liable adult who is not currently in receipt of Ohio works first benefits may be referred to the Ohio department of taxation for offset;
+Even when the claim is being repaid through a grant reduction of the assistance group's benefits, any other liable adult who is not currently in receipt of Ohio works first benefits may be referred to the Ohio department of taxation for offset;

 (3) A state hearing decision on the issue of the claim is pending;